shaggy63/IS-Project/README.md

 # IS-Project
-An Investment Portfolio Tracker for stocks and bonds
+An Investment Portfolio Tracker for low risk investors